Higher-order topological corner states and edge states in grid-like frames: Introduction

-In this paper, we present a theoretical analysis of continuum grid-like frame structures characterized by more than two beam segments connected around each rigid joint, and obtain concise fundamental results about their topological dynamics.
-Through theoretical derivations for the square frames and kagome frames, we reveal the infinitely many topological phase transitions, give the analytical expressions for the frequencies of the topological corner states, edge states and bulk states in the infinitely long frequency spectrum, and also the existence condition for topological states.
-Meanwhile, through theoretical derivations for bridge-like frames, we obtain the analytical expressions for the frequencies and the existence condition of topological edge states.
-Also, analytical results relating the existence of edge states to the topological phases of frequency bands are reached.
-The concise theoretical results on the topological dynamics of complex frame structures not only validate the universality of our proposed theoretical framework in analyzing various grid-like frames with more intricate band structures, but also facilitate direct applications of these conclusions to industrial engineering domains such as safety assessment and robust waveguiding \citep{phani_wave_2006,advs.201900401}.
+In this paper, we present an analytical method to characterize the higher-order topological properties of planar continuum grid-like frames.
+For square and kagome frames, we derive exact analytical expressions for topological phase transitions in terms of geometric parameters.
+Although the topological corner states, edge states, and bulk states in higher-order topological grid-like frames may have overlapping frequency regions, the proposed analytical method enables determination of exact frequency ranges for the corner, edge, and bulk states, as well as clear existence conditions of the topological modes.
+Furthermore, through both theoretical arguments and finite-element simulations, we demonstrate that while higher-order topological corner states may be degenerate with bulk states, they remain localized within the bandgap of edge states and retain robustness.
+We extend the theory to topological heterostructures, illustrating that connecting grid-like frames with different higher-order topological phases results in the emergence of topological corner states at the interface.
+The concise theoretical results on the topological dynamics of complex frame structures facilitate direct applications of these findings to industrial engineering domains such as safety assessment and robust waveguiding \citep{phani_wave_2006,advs.201900401}.